huggingface/blog/education.md

 We launched the [ML demo.cratization tour](https://www.notion.so/ML-Demo-cratization-tour-with-66847a294abd4e9785e85663f5239652) in March 2022, where experts from Hugging Face taught hands-on classes on *How to Build Machine Learning Collaboratively* to more than 1000 students from 16 countries.
 Our new goal: to teach machine learning **to 1 million people by the end of 2023**.

-*This blog post describes what is behind Hugging Face for Education.*
+*This blog post describes how we will reach our goals around education.*

 ## 🤗 **Education for All**